ManuelGil/vscode-json-flow/README.md

 ## Introduction

-**JSON Flow** is a professional extension designed for Visual Studio Code and all VSCode-based editors (including VSCodium, WindSurf, Cursor, and others).
+**JSON Flow** is a robust and feature-rich extension for Visual Studio Code and all editors based on the VSCode platform (including VSCodium, WindSurf, Cursor, and others).
 It enables interactive visualization, conversion, and management of structured data files such as JSON, YAML, XML, CSV, and more.
-By leveraging a node-based graph interface and advanced data transformation tools, JSON Flow streamlines the process of exploring, converting, and generating code from complex data structures.
-This extension is tailored for developers, data engineers, and analysts seeking clarity and productivity in their daily workflows.
+Leveraging a node-based graph interface and advanced data transformation tools, JSON Flow streamlines the process of exploring, converting, and generating code from complex data structures.
+This extension is tailored for developers, data engineers, and analysts seeking enhanced clarity, productivity, and efficiency in their daily workflows.

 <p align="center">
   <video controls width="600">